maleyva1/brainf-ck/README.md

 It's honestly not that great but I needed something to do on my spare time.
 Should work with most Brainfuck files.
 I do some parsing and check if `[` `]` are well-balanced but nothing else beyond that.

 I haven't tested this extensively but I have used a few of the files [here](http://www.hevanet.com/cristofd/brainfuck/).
 With files that require input, you might need to use `CTRL+C` to exit.
-Also of note, some of the Brainfuck programs on the previous link do not terminate so read the notes.
+Also of note, some of the Brainfuck programs on the previous link do not terminate so read the notes carefully.

 ## Building
 Requirements: